enthought/envisage/docs/source/tasks_user_manual/layout.rst

 Defining a Task
 ---------------

-Minimally, a task is defined by subclassing ``Task`` and providing a center pane.
+Minimally, a task is defined by subclassing ``Task`` and providing a central pane.
 For example, we define a task for editing Python scripts [3]_::

     from enthought.pyface.tasks.api import Task